Cbot-XRPL/URI-Token-Remit/README.md

 ## Hook Parmeters

 **COST:** How Much XAH you want to charge for a URI emisson.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a unit64 before use in hook params.
 This needs to set before adding URI number keys.
 This can be updated as needed.

-**URIL:** The lenght in bytes of the URI after it hex / 2.
+**URIL:** The lenght in bytes of your base URI after it hex / 2.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a unit64 before use in hook params.
 This needs to set before adding URI number keys.
 This can be updated as needed.
+Stored at namespace number 999999.

-**URI:** Pointer to your asset.
-Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your BURI to a hex string before use in hook params.
+**URI:** The base URI pointer to your storage location.
+Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your URI to a hex string before use in hook params.

-**NUM:** A number saved with your URI in hook state.
+**NUM:** The number/name of your spefic URI metadata.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your number to a unit64 before use in hook params.
-A small handful of numbers are already allocated to setting for this hook 999999-999991 do not hex and use numbers in this range for URIs it will disrute the use of this hook.
+A small handful of numbers are already allocated to seing for this hook 999999-999991 do not hex and use numbers in this range for URIs it will disrute the use of this hook.

 **KEY:** Optional numerical vault key used to lock the hook.
 If this key is added the hook user will have to submit the key value with a transation in order to use this hook primary fuction URI Token Remit.
-Stored at namespace number 999999.
+Stored at namespace number 999998.
 Use the [XRPL Hex Visualizer](https://transia-rnd.github.io/xrpl-hex-visualizer/) to convert your number to a unit64 before use in hook params.

 **DEL:** List the number of the hook state you want to delete.

 To add and remove state for this hook you will use ```TTINVOKE ``` transactions on the account with the parameter you intend to set: